-Further details about KPMG International including the governance arrangements for the year ending 30 September 2021, can be found in the 'Governance and leadership' section of the 2021 KPMG International Transparency Report.
+Further details on KPMG International's governance structure can be found in the 2021 KPMG International Transparency Report.

-Statement by the Board of KPMG Kazakhstan on the effectiveness of quality controls and independence
+15. Statement by the Board of KPMG AZSA on the effectiveness of quality controls and independence

-The measures and procedures that serve as the basis for the system of quality control for KPMG Kazakhstan outlined in this report aim to provide a reasonable degree of assurance that the statutory audits carried out by our firm comply with the applicable laws and regulations.
+The measures and procedures that serve as the basis for the system of quality control for KPMG AZSA outlined in this report aim to provide a reasonable degree of assurance that the statutory audits carried out by KPMG AZSA comply with the applicable laws and regulations.
 Because of its inherent limitations, the system of quality controls is not intended to provide absolute assurance that non-compliance with relevant laws and regulations would be prevented or detected.

-The Board of KPMG Kazakhstan has considered:
+The Board of KPMG AZSA has considered:

-- the design and operation of the quality control systems as described in this report; - the findings from the various compliance programs operated by our firm (including the KPMG International review programs and our local compliance monitoring programs); and - findings from regulatory inspections and subsequent follow up and/or remedial actions.
+- the design and operation of the quality control systems as described in this report; - the findings from the various compliance programs operated by KPMG AZSA (including the KPMG International review programs as described in section 11.1.2 and our local compliance monitoring programs); and

+• findings from regulatory inspections and subsequent follow up and/or remedial actions.

-Taking all of this evidence together, the Board of KPMG Kazakhstan confirms with a reasonable level of assurance that the systems of quality control within our firm have operated effectively in the year to 31 December 2021.
+Taking all of this evidence together, the Board of KPMG AZSA confirms with a reasonable level of assurance that the systems of quality control within our firm have operated effectively in the year to June 30, 2022.

-Further, the Board of KPMG Kazakhstan confirms that an internal review of independence compliance within our firm has been conducted in the year to 31 December 2021.
+Further, the Board of KPMG AZSA confirms that an internal review of independence compliance within our firm has been conducted in the year to June 30, 2022.